rec/gitz/doc/git-gitz.rst

 DESCRIPTION
 ===========

-`git gitz` lists all the gitz commands, the gitz protected branches and remotes, the current gitz version, and the git directories
+`git gitz` lists information about the gitz commands

 EXAMPLES
 ========

 ``git gitz``
-``git gitz commands defaults directory library version``
+``git gitz commands defaults exec home_page library version`` ``git gitz c d e h l v``
+  Prints:
-    Prints all the gitz commands, the variable defaults (including protected branches and remotes),
+    * all the gitz commands
+    * the variable defaults (including protected branches and remotes)
-    the version number, and the git command and library directories
+    * the gitz executable directory,
+    * the home page of the project
+    * the gitz library directory
+    * the version number

-``git gitz version directory``
+``git gitz version exec``
-    Print just the version number and the git command directory
+    Print just the version number and the git executable directory